EndiHariadi43/Bhinneka/CONTRIBUTING.md

 By following these guidelines, your contributions can be reviewed and merged faster, helping the community grow stronger.
 Thank you 🙏

+---

+## 🤝 Code of Conduct

+Please note that this project is released with a [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating, you agree to abide by its terms.